 According to the 2019 edition of the barometer on mobile use in France, published by Open, EBG, and Testapic, corporate and B2B mobile applications are classified as “shadow” applications.
 Why?
 They are much larger than one might think and generate great expectations from users.

-These business apps are primarily targeted at employees (48% of respondents) in the form of CSRs or apps that enable access to HR data.
+Primarily targeted at employees, the business apps hold up to 48% of respondents.
+In the form of CSRs or apps that enable access to HR data.

-But they can also be targeted at B2B customers (31% of respondents).
-Among the features it offers, they can access the product catalogue (69%), have the possibility of contacting the company (38%) and view billing services (31%).
+However, can also be targeted at B2B customers which consists of 31% of respondents.
+Among the features it offers, they can access the product catalogue (69%).
+They can contact the company (38%) and view billing services (31%).

-By following the barometer on the use of mobile devices in France, creating a mobile application should only be considered to respond to an identified operational (commercial) problem.
+By following the barometer on the use of mobile devices in France, creating a mobile application should consider responding to an identified operational (commercial) problem.
 For example, access to the product catalogue, consultation of the status of stocks, the dematerialized signature of documents…